conda/conda-plugin-template/subcommand_plugin_examples/conda_subcommand_plugin_tutorial/README.md

 > * `version` (required) The version of the project; can be specified *either* statically or listed as dynamic.
 > `description` A brief description of the project.
 > * `requires-python` The version(s) of Python required by your project.
 > * `dependencies` These are all of the dependencies for your project.
-This specific subcommand example requires both `conda` and `art`, which is why they are both listed here.
+This specific subcommand example requires both `conda` and `sympy`, which is why they are both listed here.
 >
 > For more information on `pyproject.toml` see the [PyPA packaging documentation][pyproject.toml docs].